 Mr. Adventuresome himself took all of us camping all across the country and into Canada, over and over again.

 When there was no one to teach the young children at church, he taught Little Pilgrims Progress.
-The teens needed a teacher, he taught them.
-For some time the church was without a pastor so he spoke at church.
+When the teens needed a teacher, he taught them.
+For 3 1/2 years the church was without a pastor so he spoke at church.

 He took down the barn.
 With the family’s help, he built the garage.
-Renovating our old farmhouse one room at a time, painting, cement work on the outside of the house 2 feet down, cement work in the basement, electrical wiring, painting, planting, mowing, trimming: he did it all.
+Renovating our old farmhouse one room at a time, painting, doing cement work on the outside of the house 2 feet down, cement work in the basement, electrical wiring, painting, planting, mowing, trimming: he did it all.
+And still does!